FAQ and About

 No one's really ever asked me a question on this blog, so this is a made up FAQ.
 If anyone ever gets curious, I'll revise it.

-My name is Jennie and I'm a children's librarian at a public library in the DC metro area, but I started this blog back when I was working in cataloging for a research database.
+Who the heck are you?My name is Jennie and I'm a branch manager at a public library in the DC metro area, but I started this blog back when I was working in cataloging for a research database.
+Before moving in branch management and adult services, I was a youth services librarian for 7 years.
 I've always been a reader.
 I have a degree from Grinnell College in History with an interdisciplinary concentration in Chinese Studies.
 My MLIS is from the University of Maryland, majoring in Archives/Record Management.
 I'm married to someone with an obscene number of master's degrees and a holy tolerance for the stack of books in our house.
 I like to read and travel and read while traveling.

-Because I have awesome taste.
+Why should I care about your reviews? or Why do you review?Because I have awesome taste.
 Ok, you don't have to care.
 I review books because amongst the people who actually know me in the real world, I have a reputation for being a crazy reader.
 I read a lot in a wide variety of books.
 People started asking me for book recommendations.
 I started to blog about books to see if I could start or participate in a wider conversation.
 I post my opinions on books out there for you to take or leave.
-I review because it's fun and I have a lot to say and I could talk all day about what I've read lately.
-If I put my thoughts here, it saves the people around me from having to listen to it all.
-This is not a place for professional-type reviews.
-When I write a professional-type review (or a professional review) I will link it here.

 Also, see why I blog.